GNOME/librsvg/COMPILING.md

 If you need to cross-compile librsvg, specify the `--host=TRIPLE` to the `configure` script as usual with Autotools.
-This will cause librsvg's build scripts to automatically pass `--host=TRIPLE` to `cargo`.
+This will cause librsvg's build scripts to automatically pass `--target=TRIPLE` to `cargo`.

 Note, however, that Rust may support different targets than the C